Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

-It’s very likely that we’ve all been living with a form of blindness our whole lives without realizing it.
-If you’ve ever been driving down the road and suddenly your exit, or another car, appear almost out of nowhere, or you’ve been scrolling through social media without properly processing the information in front of you as you get lost in the infinite scroll — congrats, you have experienced inattentional blindness.
+We’ve likely all been living with a form of blindness without realizing it.
+If you’ve ever been driving down the road and suddenly your exit, or another car, appears almost out of nowhere, or you’ve been scrolling through social media without properly processing the information in front of you as you get lost in the infinite scroll — congrats, you have experienced inattentional blindness.

 Inattentional blindness is defined as, “when an individual fails to perceive an unexpected stimulus in plain sight, purely as a result of a lack of attention rather than any vision defects or deficits” — a pesky byproduct of the current landscape of infinite scrolling.